Lllewisreynolds/01-HTML-CSS-and-Git-Code-Refactor-Lewis-Reynolds/readme.md

 1. Addition of a concise, descriptive title in header.

-2. Semantic HTML substituted in where appropriate to replace non-descriptive tags like <div>.
+2. Semantic HTML substituted in where appropriate to replace non-descriptive tags like div (block) and span (inline).

 3. Alt tags added for all icons and images present in case of failures to load or accessibliity issues.